Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

    + You might have to search the addon if it is not shown automatically. (by the string `apex` or `Apex Legends Auto Shader Addon`).
 4. `Save Preferences`.

+If you want to use newer version of this addon, uninstall the older version and do the above again.
+There's no cleaner way to update it to my knowledge.

 ## Notes
 Some details, tricks and warnings about the addon.
 You can skip it if you like.